 - An herbal steam with thyme (Thymus vulgaris) is very soothing for sinuses and lungs.
 To make a steam, add a few sprigs of fresh thyme to a pot of hot water.
 Cover your head with a towel and breathe the steam for a few minutes.
 Dried thyme can be used as well.
 Make sure that the water is not too hot as to cause burns.

-- Tinctures that help to soothe the lungs include nettle (Urtica dioica), mullein leaf (Verbascum thapsus), and marshmallow root (Althaea officinalis).
+- Tinctures that help to soothe the lungs include nettle (Urtica dioica), mullein leaf (Verbascum thapsus), and marshmallow (Althaea officinalis).
 If possible look for tinctures made with glycerin, called glycerites, as tinctures made with alcohol can be more drying.
 These plants can also be taken as an infusion.

-- Herbal teas that are soothing due to the presence of mucilage include marshmallow root (Althea officinalis), slippery elm (Ulmus rubra), plantain (Plantago major or lanceolata), and hollyhock (Alcea rosea).
+- Herbal teas that are soothing due to the presence of mucilage include marshmallow root and/or leaf (Althea officinalis), slippery elm (Ulmus rubra), plantain (Plantago major or lanceolata), and hollyhock (Alcea rosea).
 Ginger root tea is also anti-oxidative and anti-inflammatory.
 Honey, added to tea or on its own, also helps to soothe irritated lungs.

 - Two herbal respiratory support combinations that I have had success with include Lung Tonic and Calm Breathing.